CJCCarlberg/1md031_18_students/checklist.md

 - [X] Different text and background color for the two different sections (burger selection and customer information)
 - [X] Change the cursor when hovering over the order button
 - [X] Adds margins to the sections and the order button
-- [ ] Add a border to the two sections
+- [X] Add a border to the two sections
-- [ ] Create a header that palces an image behind the headline
+- [X] Create a header that places an image behind the headline
-- [ ] Use a grid layout instead of tables for the burger selection section
+- [X] Use a grid layout instead of tables for the burger selection section

 ## 04 JavaScript